Kevin Cramer: 1996

-In 1996, House Majority Leader Dick Armey of Texas—a North Dakota native—persuaded Cramer to challenge Democratic U.S. Congressman Earl Pomeroy for North Dakota's at-large congressional seat.
-Pomeroy defeated him, 55%–43%.
+In 1996, House Majority Leader Dick Armey of Texas—a North Dakota native—persuaded Cramer to challenge Democratic U.S. Representative Earl Pomeroy in North Dakota's at-large congressional district.
+Pomeroy won, 55% to 43%.

 1998

 In 1998, Cramer challenged Pomeroy again.
-Pomeroy won, 56%–41%.
+Pomeroy won, 56% to 41%.

 2010

 On January 14, Cramer announced that he would run for North Dakota's seat in the United States House of Representatives for a third time in the 2010 election.
 In early 2010, he appeared at North Dakota town hall meetings, where he opposed the Affordable Care Act.
-Cramer attended numerous Tea Party rallies in North Dakota, speaking about energy, taxes, jobs and the U.S. Constitution.
+Cramer attended many Tea Party rallies in North Dakota and spoke about energy, taxes, jobs, and the U.S. Constitution.
 At the state Republican Party convention in March 2010, former House Majority Leader Rick Berg won the Republican congressional nomination; Berg was elected to Congress in November.

 2012

-In 2012, Berg retired in order to run for the U.S. Senate.
-Cramer decided to run for the seat a fourth time.

-Various national conservative groups, include FreedomWorks and the Club for Growth, endorsed Cramer, while Berg endorsed Cramer's rival, fellow Public Service Commissioner Brian Kalk.
-In the Republican primary election in June 2012, Cramer received 54,405 votes (54%) to Kalk's 45,415 (45%).
+In 2012, Berg retired to run for the U.S. Senate.
+Cramer ran for the seat a fourth time.
+Various national conservative groups, including FreedomWorks and the Club for Growth, endorsed him, but Berg endorsed Cramer's rival, fellow Public Service Commissioner Brian Kalk.
+In the Republican primary election in June, Cramer received 54,405 votes (54%) to Kalk's 45,415 (45%).

-In the November 2012 general election Cramer defeated Democratic-NPL State Representative Pam Gulleson, with 173,585 votes (55%) to Gulleson's 131,870 (42%).
-Libertarian Party candidate Eric Olson received about 3% of the vote.
-He was sworn in on January 3, 2013.
+In the November general election, Cramer defeated Democratic-NPL State Representative Pam Gulleson, with 173,585 votes (55%) to Gulleson's 131,870 (42%).
+Libertarian Party nominee Eric Olson received about 3% of the vote.
+Cramer was sworn in on January 3, 2013.